 When are T4s due?

 T4s must be filed with the CRA no later than February 28 (or February 29 if it's a leap year).
-However, if you are filing with a payroll platform, the date may be earlier.
+However, if you are filing with an online payroll platform, the date may be earlier.
 For example, if you are using Knit, the last day to request Knit to file T4s on your behalf is Monday, Feb 25, 2019.

 The failure to distribute T4 slips on time can come with a hefty fine.
 This fine is based on the number of T4s you file late and can range from a minimum of $100 to a maximum of $7,500.

 1) Double-Check Employee Information

 Before you even begin to file a T4, double check to make sure that you have correctly entered the employee’s name, address, and Social Insurance Number (SIN).
 This is important because an incorrect SIN can affect an employee’s Canada Pension Plan or Quebec Pension Plan benefits.
 If you’re unable to obtain an employee’s SIN, be sure to document that you made a reasonable effort to get it.

 When it comes to T4s, the CRA can be a bit picky.
 Be sure to follow the CRA’s exact guidelines when filling out your T4 slips, including:

 ● Report all amounts you paid during the year in dollars and cents (except pension adjustment amounts, which are reported in dollars only).

 ● Report all amounts in Canadian dollars (even if the employee was paid in a different currency).